o2r-project/erc-spec/docs/spec/schema.md

 + `interaction.interactive` indicates interaction such as shiny app dynamics is possible.
 + `interaction.interactive` is the indicator, if shiny is present.
 + `keywords` Tags associated with the asset.
-+ `paperLanguage` A list of language codes that indicate the language of the asset, eg. _en_.
++ `paperLanguage` A list of language codes that indicate the language of the asset, e.g. _en_.
 + `paperSource` is the text document file of the paper.
 + `recordDateCreated` The date that this metadata record was created.
 + `softwarePaperCitation` A text string that can be used to authoritatively cite a research paper, conference proceedings or other scholarly work that describes the design, development, usage, significance or other aspect of the software.